TejInaco/example-catalog/README.md

 # Example ThingModel Catalog

-This repository contains an TM catalog filled with fictitious TMs for use as an example in documentation and tutorials
+This repository contains a TM catalog filled with fictitious TMs for use as an example in documentation and tutorials.